winston86zhu/haas-ewmba/midterm.md

 ### How team operate
 1. Divide and conquer
 2. Aggregate information
-  * wisdom of the crowd: the collective opinion of a group of individuals is often more accurate than that of a single expert.
+  * Key Concept: The wisdom of crowds often leads to accurate decisions, but only when diversity, independence, and decentralization are present.
+    * Example: Decentralized social networks where all opinions are weighted equally result in more accurate decisions.
   * **social loafing:** the tendency of individuals to exert less effort when working in a group than when working alone.
 3. Expertise
   * **groupthink**: the tendency of group members to conform, resulting in a narrow view of the problem.
+Teams that allow diverse input and decentralization `avoid "groupthink"` and leverage the true wisdom of the crowd.